 For the soup:

-- 2 cans (15 ounces each) cannellini beans or other small white beans, drained and rinsed
+2 (15-ounce) cans cannellini beans, or other small white beans, drained and rinsed

 For the parmesan toasts:

-1 Cook the vegetables: In a soup pot, heat the olive oil.
+In a soup pot, heat the olive oil.
 When it is hot, add the carrots, onion, celery, garlic, fresh oregano sprigs, salt, and pepper.
-Cook, stirring often, for 10 minutes until the vegetables look softened and the onions are turning translucent.
+Cook, stirring often, for 10 minutes until the vegetables look softened and the onions turn translucent.

 Discard the oregano sprigs; the leaves will have fallen into the soup.
 Add additional salt and pepper to taste.

-6 Serve the soup: Ladle the soup into bowls, sprinkle with oregano and more olive oil, if you like, and serve with Parmesan toasts and extra Parmesan for sprinkling.
+Ladle the soup into bowls, sprinkle with oregano and more olive oil, if you like.
+Serve with Parmesan toasts and extra Parmesan for sprinkling.